Russia tests hypersonic missile in Arctic - TASS cites sources

 The Danish Defence Intelligence Service said in its annual risk assessment report on Friday that "a great power play is shaping up" between Russia, the United States and China, which is increasing the level of tension in the Arctic region.

-Russian President Vladimir Putin disclosed the Kinjal's existence in March 2018 along with other missile systems he touted as unbeatable, describing how it could evade any enemy defences.
+Russian President Vladimir Putin disclosed the Kinjal's existence in March 2018 along with other missile systems he touted as unbeatable, describing how it could evade any enemy defenses.